 The Human Rights Committee will examine the circumstances and measures being taken in harassment cases and report their findings to the EVP in charge.
-The EVP in charge will use this information to enhance the university's anti-harassment measures and endeavor to prevent the recurrence of harassment problems.
+The EVP in charge will use this information to enhance the university's harassment prevention measures and endeavor to prevent the recurrence of harassment problems.

-(5) Publicizing of Harassment Counseling and Countermeasure Methods
+(5) Provision of Information about Harassment Counseling and Countermeasures

-The director or the dean of the school, Departmental Human Rights Committee and the EVP in charge will clearly define the university's system for counseling and dealing with harassment, and will promote the awareness of harassment issues and the methods of dealing with them on the university website etc.
+The directors of departments/faculty consorts, etc., the Departmental Human Rights Committee, and the EVP in charge will clearly define the university's system for counseling and dealing with harassment, and will promote the awareness of harassment issues and the methods of dealing with them on the university website, etc.